akka/akka/akka-docs/rst/general/remoting.rst

 #.
 The role of the communicating systems are symmetric in regards to connection patterns: there
    is no system that only accepts connections, and there is no system that only initiates connections.

-The consequence of these decisions is that it is not possible to safely create pure client-server setups with predefined roles (violates assumption 2) and using setups involving NAT (violates assumption 1).
+The consequence of these decisions is that it is not possible to safely create pure client-server setups with predefined roles (violates assumption 2) and using setups involving Network Address Translation or Load Balancers (violates assumption 1).

 For client-server setups it is better to use HTTP or Akka I/O.